raspberrypilearning/burping-jelly-baby/worksheet.md

 | GP2 | GPIO pin 2 | These pins are for general-purpose use and can be configured as input or output pins |
 | ID_SC/ID_SD/DNC | Special purpose pins ||

-## Wiring up the Jelly Baby
+## Wiring up the jelly baby

-1. Take two metal paper clips (or pins if you are using them) and unfold them to make a straight wire.
+1. Take two metal paper clips (or pins if you're using them) and unfold them to make a straight wire.

 1. Take a female-to-female jumper lead and push the paper clip wire into one of the ends.

-1. Do the same to the other wire so that you have two identical jumper cables with paper clip wires in one end.
+1. Do the same to the other wire, so that you have two identical jumper cables with paper clip wires in one end.

-1. Insert the paper clips into a jelly baby so that they are close to each other but not touching.
+1. Insert the paper clips into a jelly baby, so that they're close to each other but not touching.

 1. Now attach the free ends of the jumper leads to `GPIO 3` and any `GND` pin.

 ## Sound of a burp!

-So far you have created your input device and have your Raspberry Pi set up and running.
+So far, you've created your input device and have your Raspberry Pi set up and running.
 You now need to find a burping sound file and move it into a new folder.
-This can all be achieved in a **Terminal** window, which can be opened by pressing `ctrl` + `alt` + `t`.
+This can all be achieved in a terminal window, which can be opened by pressing `Ctrl` + `Alt` + `T`.

 1. Create a new folder called `jellybaby` with the following command: